Latest News: Optimus Technologies Closes $17.8M Series A Led by Mitsui & Co. to Decarbonize the Transportation Industry - Find Out More

 Sustainability in Fleets

-While medium- to heavy-duty trucks make up about 5% of total vehicles, they are responsible for 23% of the carbon dioxide (CO2) emissions from the transportation sector.
+While medium- to heavy-duty trucks make up about 5% of total vehicles, they are responsible for 23% of the carbon dioxide (CO ) emissions from the transportation sector.

-These vehicle types are 99% reliant on diesel and emit more CO2 into the atmosphere because of consistent, long-distance traveling.
+These vehicle types are 99% reliant on diesel and emit more CO into the atmosphere because of consistent, long-distance traveling.

 For fleet managers and operators looking to improve their sustainability measures, biodiesel will continue to be the preferred fuel choice for its lower carbon impact and vehicle engine benefits.
-According to a report by the National Renewable Energy Laboratory (NREL), biodiesel produces 78.5 percent fewer carbon dioxide emissions than petroleum diesel.
+According to a report by the National Renewable Energy Laboratory (NREL), biodiesel produces over 95% percent fewer carbon dioxide emissions than petroleum diesel.
+Also, because of it's biogenic properties, the lifecycle of biodiesel makes it a near-zero carbon alternative.

 Biodiesel has consistently ranked as the most widely used alternative fuel option reported by fleet participants in NTEA’s Fleet Purchasing Outlook Survey.